Board Members

 Elizabeth Pungello Bruno, Ph.D.

 Elizabeth Pungello Bruno, Ph.D., is the President of the Brady Education Foundation.
-Prior to shifting her primary professional efforts to the Foundation, Dr. Bruno was a Research Associate Professor in the Developmental Psychology Program at the University of North Carolina at Chapel Hill and Scientist at the Frank Porter Graham Child Development Institute where her main research focus was on early care and education environments and school readiness skills of placed-at-risk children, funded by grants from private foundations and government agencies.
+Prior to shifting her primary professional efforts to the Foundation, Dr. Bruno was a Research Associate Professor in the Developmental Psychology Program at the University of North Carolina at Chapel Hill and Scientist at the Frank Porter Graham Child Development Institute where her main research focus was on early care and education environments and school readiness skills of children living in families with low inc, funded by grants from private foundations and government agencies.
 More specifically, her work included the investigation of the long-term outcomes of the Abecedarian Project (a longitudinal study of the effects of early education (delivered ages 0-5) on cognitive and academic, social-emotional, and health outcomes through adulthood); the exploration of the associations among race/ethnicity, income, parenting, childcare quality and language development and school readiness; and the investigation of factors that influence why and how parents search for and select child care.
 Dr. Bruno currently serves on the editorial boards of the Early Childhood Research Quarterly and the Journal of Marriage and Family and has published many articles and book chapters on early education environments, family circumstances, and child outcomes.
 In addition, she currently serves on the Board of Directors of Brady Corporation based in Milwaukee, WI (Chair of the Governance Committee and member of the Finance Committee and Technology Committee); on the Board of Trustees of the University of Rochester (Chair of the Student Affairs Committee and member of the Nominations and Board Practices Committee and Executive Committee); on the Board of Advisors for the Trust for Learning (co-Chair of the Executive Committee); as well as on a number of other non-profit boards.
 Prior service includes membership on the Frank Porter Graham Executive Leadership Board (Board Chair).
 Dr. Bruno received her B.A. in Psychology from the University of Rochester (graduating Magna Cum Laude and with Highest Honors) and her M.A. in Child Clinical Psychology and Ph.D. in Developmental Psychology from the University of North Carolina at Chapel Hill.

 Barbara Crockett